SampleEnvironment/SECoP/protocol/specification/messages/readwrite.rst

     value to be set.
 The value is JSON formatted.
 As soon as the set-value is read back from the hardware, all clients, having activated the parameter/module in question, get an "update" message.
-After all side-effects are communicated, a "changed" reply is then send, containing a `data-report` of the read-back value.
+After all side-effects are communicated, a "changed" reply is then send, containing a :ref:`data-report` of the read-back value.

     .. admonition:: Remarks